-The result that $OIP^{[4]} = OIP^{[4]}{+} = AM$ (see Corollary 5.14) shows that in the "hidden coin" setting, the addition of Merlin to the communication model permits the simulation even of non-online interactive proofs, as soon as Bob is permitted to exchange 4 messages with Merlin.
+The result that $OIP^{[4]} = OIP^{[4]}{+} = AM$ (see Corollary 5.14) shows that in the "hidden coin" setting, the addition of Merlin to the communication model permits the simulation even of non-online interactive proofs, as soon as four rounds of interaction with Merlin are permitted.

-This in turn explains the somewhat puzzling result that the OIP and OIP+ hierarchies collapse to the fourth level: both Goldwasser-Sipser [21] and Babai-Moran [7] break down in the OIP and OIP+ worlds because their transformations do not preserve online-ness: they will turn an OIP[2] protocol into a "public coin" one, but require Merlin to send a message to Alice.
-However, as soon as Bob is permitted to exchange 4 messages with Merlin, even online interactive proofs can simulate non-online ones.
+This in turn explains the somewhat puzzling result that the OIP and OIP+ hierarchies collapse to the fourth level: both Goldwasser-Sipser [16] and Babai-Moran [6] break down in the OIP and OIP+ worlds because their transformations do not preserve online-ness: they will turn an OIP^[2] protocol into a "public coin" one, but require Merlin to send a message to Alice.
+However, as soon as four rounds of interaction with Merlin are permitted, even online interactive proofs can simulate non-online ones.
 At this point, the phenomena of classical interactive proofs kick in, and the hierarchies collapse.

-5. A Communication Complexity Zoo.
-We now study our central communication models $OIP{+}^{[k]}$ and $OIP{+}^{[k]}$ , and prove the web of relationships given in Figure 4.1.
+5 A Communication Complexity Zoo

+We now study our central communication models $OIP^{[k]}$ and $OIP^{[k]}+$, and prove the web of relationships given in Figure 3.
 Our results are of two types: (1) establishing separations or collapses between levels of the OIP and OIP+ hierarchies, as the case may be, and (2) relating these hierarchies to other previously studied communication complexity classes.
-We shall first characterize every finite level of the OIP hierarchy (the vertical bidirectional arrows in Figure 4.1).
-Next, in Subsections 5.4 and 5.5, we separate the first four levels of the hierarchy (the horizontal double-headed arrows in the figure).
-Finally, in Subsection 5.5, we separate the OIP and OMA hierarchies.
+We shall first characterize every finite level of the OIP hierarchy (the vertical bidirectional arrows in Figure 3).
+Next, in Sections 5.4 and 5.5, we separate the first four levels of the hierarchy (the horizontal double-headed arrows in the figure).
+Finally, in Section 5.5, we separate the OIP and OMA hierarchies.